 (below left, another excellent shot by Markus Lilje) remains hard to

-find, but Cameroon now tends to be the more often visited country, with
+find, but Cameroon was more often the visited country, with word that

-word that the Gabon site has declined or may be seasonal.
-It is still a
+the Gabon site has declined or may be seasonal.
+It is still a very

-population has grown and the village is benefiting tremendously from
+hunting, the population has grown and the village is benefiting

-entry and guide fees, and a school is being built courtesy of
+tremendously from entry and guide fees, and a school is being built

-conservation funds" (from a blog post on 10,000 Birds).
-It is still
+courtesy of conservation funds" (from a blog post on 10,000 Birds).
+It

-several miles to hike to the colony.
-The birds have adapted well to the
+is still several miles to hike to the colony.
+The birds have adapted

 taxonomic position of the Picathartidae was a puzzle for many years.
 In